BarryCarlyon/twitch_extension_tools/README.md

 You can download the latest version from here on GitHub under [releases](https://github.com/BarryCarlyon/twitch_extension_tools/releases)

+## Uninstallation

+You can use Windows "Add and Remove Programs" to uninstall the program.

 ## Data/Config Storage

 Data is stored in the following location